niccololampa/gif-grid-splitter/README.md

 Use app.
 Select gif and input rows and cols

-<strong>Tip: will take a long time to render so use lower rows x cols combination.
-Start with 2x2.<strong>
+**Tip: will take a long time to render so use lower rows x cols combination.
+Start with 2x2.**

 Will generate an individual gif image per grid item.